 Fees and payments to non-executive directors reflect the demands which are made on, and the responsibilities of, the directors.
-Non-executive directors' fees and payments are reviewed annually by the Board and is remuneration for their services as Directors by a fixed sum and not a commission on a percentage of profits or operating revenue.
+Non-executive directors' fees and payments are reviewed annually by the Board and non-executive directors are remunerated for their services as Directors by a fixed sum and not a commission on a percentage of profits or operating revenue.
 It may not be increased except at a general meeting in which particulars of the proposed increase have been provided in the notice convening the meeting to Shareholders.
-No share options were awarded to non-executive directors during 2013 (2012: 0).
+7,500,000 share options were awarded to non-executive directors during 2014 (2013: 0).
 Directors are also entitled to reasonable travel, accommodation and other expenses incurred in attending Company or Board meetings, or meetings of any Committee engaged in the Group's business.